IceGawd/cse110-sp24-group21/admin/meetings/frontend/052224-frontend-daily-standup.md

 **Notes** <!---Things to keep in mind for the future, such as due dates-->
 - We have finalize our web design except the calendar page
 - We are using ESLint to check our code styling (the styling here are not referening to CSS)
+- Aziz and Luca will finish up the design for calendar page
 - Aziz will approve the pull request after the linting check pass

 **Events** <!---Important things that happened or were decided-->